sebecjeanluc/password-generator/README.md

 ## Important note

 This is a Javascript practice for the bootcamp project.
+While this password generator uses a variety of characters to create complex passwords, it relies on JavaScript's Math.random() for randomness, which is not cryptographically secure.
+For applications that require high security, consider using a more secure source of randomness.

 ### Preview